-There are 7 types of plastic, all of which leach chemicals in which are harmful to us in one way or another.
-Having a better understanding about the different types of plastics, what they do to our bodies and why we should stop using them is vital in achieving a successful transition into a zero waste lifestyle:
+There are 7 types of plastic, all of which leach harmful and toxic chemicals.
+Having a better understanding about the different types of plastics, what they do to our bodies and why we should stop using them is vital in successfully transitioning to a zero waste lifestyle;

 - Polyethylene Terephthalate (PET): This kind of plastic is typically found in bottles for water, soft drink, sports drinks, juice etc. PET is considered to be one of the ‘safer’ plastics, which is why it is used to package so many of our everyday items but it can leak toxic metal antimony, which is used during the manufacturing process.